View Kevin O'SHAUGHNESSY's Notice on nzherald.co.nz and share memories

 |

-O'SHAUGHNESSY, Kevin David Henry.
+O?'SHAUGHNESSY, Kevin David Henry.
 Died peacefully, surrounded by his family on 18 March, 2020.
-Beloved husband of the late Heather, companion to Marlene, and brother to Erin, Marie, Bev, and Pat.
+Beloved husband of the late Heather, companion to Marlene, and brother to Erin, Marie, Bev, and Pat, and Alan.
 Much loved and respected father and father-in-law to Peter and Philippa, Michael and Samantha, Stephen and Julie.
 Cherised Pa to Liam, Caitlin, Daniel and Hannah.
+Now teaching the Angels to sing.
 Requiem Mass is to be held at the Holy Cross Parish Church, 2 Lavelle Road, Henderson, Auckland on Saturday 21 March at 11 am, followed by private cremation.
-Now teaching the Angels to sing.
+In accordance with current Covid-19 guidelines issued by MOH, attendance will unfortunately be limited to a maximum of 100 people.
+Enquiries may be made to the family.